tetris245/ULTRAbc/README.md

 * New commands:
   - plvibe to change the settings of worn Sci-Fi Pleasure Panties, even when you are bound
+  - sfchaste to change the settings of worn Futuristic Chastity Belt, even when you are bound
   - ubc to display UBC version (+ more info if welcome message in main hall is enabled)
   - ustatus to display current status of UBC settings
 * Changed the arousal level that is required to trigger the vibe effect from other visible players in the Moaner